rshcherbakov/SalesPrediction_wallmart/README.md

 # SalesPrediction_wallmart
 Sales Prediction PoC

-!Attention!!, application container works in the dev mode (via tty) in order to simplify further development process. main.py entrypoint is temporary detached
+> Attention!!, application container works in the dev mode (via tty) in order to simplify further development process. main.py entrypoint is temporary detached

-TBD: actual data transformation and loading methods will be ajusted for https://www.kaggle.com/datasets/divyajeetthakur/walmart-sales-prediction dataset
+>TBD: actual data transformation and loading methods will be ajusted for https://www.kaggle.com/datasets/divyajeetthakur/walmart-sales-prediction dataset
 However The template could be used for other perposes